khaledssbd/Zenova-project-server-side/README.md

 ---

-# Project Overview:

-- Add your service to database and manage them
-- Book others service as a user
-- provide and update service status in database

 # Features

 - Loading data in a amazing way with no bug using TanStack Query
 - axiosSecure to force logout a hacker who wants to ge others data
 - Awesome dark theme support
-- react-responsive-carousel, aos Implementation for better UI
-- jspdf for pdf downlaod
 - Environment Variable configuration to save admin data from hackers
 - Regex with Valid email, Uppercase letters, lowercase letters and 6 characters in password
 - PrivateRoute to make the user login must
 - jwt configuration to configure security